CodeXCourses/level-1-course-content/week-1-dev-tools-and-vscode.md

 ## Day 3: VSCode

 **Install Fest completes.** Students should all have VSCode installed. *(If students are having a hard time installing VSCode, that's a sign they are having trouble managing their own machine--Chromebook users will have the hardest time.
 Those students will require mentoring.
-It would be a good time to enforce mandatory mentoring sessions.)*
+It would be a good time to enforce mandatory mentoring sessions.)
+As a last resort, you can have students use Codespaces in the browser.*

 Key concept: Students should realized the relationship between what they see in VSCode and what they see in Finder or Explorer.
 Students might not realize that the files they create in VSCode are actually files on their machine.